Spousal Liability in Florida

 Medical Debt and the Doctrine of Necessaries

+Florida does not hold one spouse liable for the other spouse’s medical bills.
 The Florida Supreme Court abrogated the doctrine of necessaries in Connor v.
 Southwest Florida Regional Medical Center, 668 So.
 2d 175 (Fla.
-1995).
-The court found that imposing liability only on husbands for their wives’ necessary expenses violated equal protection principles.
-Rather than extending the doctrine to both spouses, the court struck it down entirely and invited the legislature to re-enact it.
+1995), finding that imposing liability only on husbands for their wives’ necessary expenses violated equal protection principles.
+Rather than extending the doctrine to both spouses, the court struck it down entirely and invited the legislature to re-enact it in gender-neutral form.
 The legislature has never done so.

-The practical result is clear.
-A spouse who did not receive medical treatment and did not sign any agreement to pay for it has no personal liability for the medical bill.
+A spouse who did not receive medical treatment and did not sign any agreement to pay for it has no personal liability for the bill.
 The hospital, physician, or collection agency cannot pursue the non-patient spouse for the debt.
-Florida law does not create spousal liability for medical expenses by operation of law.
+This makes Florida one of the minority of states where medical providers have no statutory or common law path to hold a non-signing spouse responsible for a patient’s treatment costs.

 The Hospital Admissions Mistake